 The law prohibits forced or compulsory labor, and the government generally enforced such laws.
 There is an exception in the constitution for service required by local custom.
 A key feature of the matai system is that non-matai men perform work in their village in service to their families, church, or the village as a whole.
-Most persons did so willingly, but the matai may compel those who do not wish to work.
+Most persons did so willingly, but the matai may compel those who do not wish to work, including children.

-The law states that forced labor is punishable by imprisonment.
+The government did effectively enforce the law.
+The law states that forced labor is punishable by penalties sufficient to deter violations.
 Aside from the cultural exception noted above and street vending by children, forced labor was not considered a problem.
-The Ministry of Commerce, Industry, and Labor received no complaints and found no violations of forced labor during inspections conducted during the year.
-Penalties were reportedly sufficient to deter violations.
+The Ministry of Commerce, Industry, and Labor received no complaints and found no violations of forced labor during inspections conducted.